 In June 2007, the University opened the Harlyne J. Norris Research Tower (HNRT).
 That facility added another 172,440 gross square feet, 98,400 of which is assignable to research programs.
 In addition, renovation of 8,015 gross square feet in the Clinical Science Center (CSC) building was also completed in May 2007.

 Eli and Edythe Broad CIRM Center for Regenerative Medicine and Stem Cell Research at USC

 The University’s third newest research building opened October 2010–the Eli and Edythe Broad CIRM Center for Regenerative Medicine and Stem Cell Research at USC.
 The Broad building provides approximately 80,813 gross square feet, in which 43,536 is assignable research space and space for the school’s growing Center for Stem Cell and Regenerative Medicine.
 Ground breaking for the new building occurred in the fall of 2008.

 Soto Street Building I

-In the Fall of 2011, the University built a new location for the Department of Preventive Medicine, KSOM and Keck Hospital HR and other services.
+In the Fall of 2011, the University built a new location for the Department of Population and Public Health Sciences, KSOM and Keck Hospital HR and other services.
 The L-shaped building features three levels totaling 120,000 gross square feet of highly flexible office and classroom space, fitness center and outdoor café.
 This building is designed to meet or exceed LEED certification standards for green buildings.

 All of the above construction adds over 444,977 gross square feet of wet and dry laboratory space for biomedical research.